AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 A HODGE-PODGE OF AGES AND STYLES ON THIS ONE.

 The last panel we visited Thursday afternoon was a unique pictograph panel.
 It was made using a white clay, which was highly valued for its use as a “slip” on pottery.
 There was a large and prominent vein of the clay very near the pictograph.
+For a more complete gallery of photos from this site, look here.

 THE WHITE CLAY PICTOGRAPH AT LARGO FEATURES A CENTRAL FIGURE WITH LONG WAVY HAIR ALONG WITH A LARGE NUMBER OF HANDPRINTS.